daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us009/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US009 - Managment of Water Consumption

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a GSM, I want to know the exact costs referring to water consumption of specific green space so that I may manage these ex- penses efficiently.

 ### 1.2.
 Customer Specifications and Clarifications